DEVSENSE/phptools-docs/docs/vs/Project/configuration.md

 ## Short Open Tags

 The code editor and code analysis treats short open tags (`<?`) depending on the configuration.
-By default it is enabled when `Language Level` is `5.x.x`, disabled for `7.0.0` and above.
+By default it is enabled when `Language Level` is `5.x`, and disabled for `7.0` and above.

-The setting can be changed in corresponding `php.ini` by setting the `short_open_tag` directive.
+When using the "Built-in Web Server", the correct configuration respects the directive `short_open_tag` in the corresponding `php.ini` configuration file.

-Another way of setting the short open tags for the project is by editting the project file itself (`.phpproj` file), and adding/altering following within the root XML node:
+The short open tag configuration can be forced by editting the PHP project file itself (`.phpproj` file).
+The following XML fragement has to be added/altered within the root XML node of the project `.phpproj` file:

 ```xml
 <PropertyGroup>
   <LanguageFeatures>ShortOpenTags</LanguageFeatures>
 </PropertyGroup>
 ```

+Reload the project within Visual Studio after modifying the project file.